divijghose/firedrake/Reading-group.md

 ## Upcoming sessions

-- 2021-02-22 Alexei Gazca leading _Multilevel methods for nonuniformly elliptic operators_, Long Chen, Ricardo H. Nochetto, Enrique Otarola, Abner J. Salgado https://arxiv.org/pdf/1403.4278
 - 2021-03-08 Thomas Gibson leading _Multigrid preconditioners for the hybridized Discontinuous Galerkin discretisation of the shallow water equations_, Jack D. Betteridge, Thomas H. Gibson, Ivan G. Graham, Eike H. Mueller https://arxiv.org/pdf/2004.09389.pdf
 - 2021-03-15 Francis Aznaran leading _Positivity-preserving methods for population models_, Sergio Blanes, Arieh Iserles, Shev Macnamara https://arxiv.org/pdf/2102.08242.pdf
 - 2021-03-22 Alberto Paganini leading _An overview on deep learning-based approximation methods for partial differential equations_, Christian Beck, Martin Hutzenthaler, Arnulf Jentzen, and Benno Kuckuck https://arxiv.org/pdf/2012.12348.pdf

+- Some time in late April, Lawrence Mitchell leading _Fast parallel solution of fully implicit Runge-Kutta and discontinuous Galerkin in time for numerical PDEs, Part I: the linear setting_, Ben S. Southworth, Oliver Krzysik, Will Pazner, Hans De Sterck https://arxiv.org/pdf/2101.00512.pdf

 ## Possible papers

 Please add your own, or claim one to present.

 - Bonizzoni and Kanschat, [_H<sup>1</sup>-conforming finite element cochain complexes and commuting quasi-interpolation operators on cartesian meshes_ (2020)](https://arxiv.org/abs/2010.00524).
 - Li, Zhang, and Zhang, [_A constrained transport divergence-free finite element method for Incompressible MHD equations_ (2020)](https://arxiv.org/abs/2008.09244).
 - Xu, [_The method of subspace corrections_ (2001)](https://doi.org/10.1016/S0377-0427(00)00518-5).
 - Hiptmair and Pechstein, [_Discrete regular decompositions of tetrahedral discrete 1-forms_ (2017)](https://www.sam.math.ethz.ch/sam_reports/reports_final/reports2017/2017-47_fp.pdf).
 This paper introduces, in a rather didactic way, a lot of modern analysis tools for development and analysis of preconditioners for H(div) and H(curl) problems.

 ## Past editions

+2021-02-22 Alexei Gazca went over _Multilevel methods for nonuniformly elliptic operators_, Long Chen, Ricardo H. Nochetto, Enrique Otarola, Abner J. Salgado https://arxiv.org/pdf/1403.4278.
+You can do fractional laplacians with one extra space dimension (should be able to do 3D+1 in Firedrake with a few additions in UFL for geometry terms).

 2021-02-15 Matt Knepley went over _Accurate Discretization Of Poroelasticity Without Darcy Stability -- Stokes-Biot Stability Revisited_, Kent-Andre Mardal, Marie E. Rognes, Travis B. Thompson https://arxiv.org/pdf/2007.10012.pdf the headline message is that you can use more element pairs than you thought you could and still have a parameter-robust discretisation.